syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/070_HDFS/000_hdfs_prerequisites.md

     To send messages from {{ site.product.short_name }} to HDFS, complete the following steps.
 ---

-1. If you want to use the Java-based modules of {{ site.product.short_name }} (for example, the Elasticsearch, HDFS, or Kafka destinations), you must compile {{ site.product.short_name }} with Java support.
+1. If you want to use the Java-based module of {{ site.product.short_name }} (for example, HDFS destination), you must compile {{ site.product.short_name }} with Java support.

     - Download and install the Java Runtime Environment (JRE), 1.7 (or